 A checklist for “Good Character” Requirements

-The good character requirement applies to anybody over the age of ten who applies for naturalization or registration as a British citizen.
-To meet the good character requirement you should have shown respect for the freedom and rights of the United Kingdom.
+The good character requirement applies to anybody over the age of ten who applies for naturalisation or registration as a British citizen.
+To meet the good character requirement, you should have shown respect for the freedom and rights of the United Kingdom.

 As mentioned before, there is no distinctly and precisely formulated list of good character requirements.
 Nevertheless, these criteria remain very important while considering the British citizenship application; almost half of the British naturalisation applications in the UK are refused as the good character requirements are not met, even if all other points seem to be due and satisfactory.

-You might not be considered to of good character if you:
+You might not be considered to be of good character if you:

 However, as our London based British Citizenship lawyers and solicitors point out, having a criminal record does not necessarily mean that your British citizenship application will be refused:

 If you have been given a sentence of 4 years’ or more of imprisonment – Your application will be normally refused, regardless of when the conviction occurred.

 If you have been given a sentence between 12 months’ and 4 years’ imprisonment- Your application will normally be refused unless 15 years have passed since the end of the sentence.

 If you have been given a sentence up to 12 months of imprisonment- Your application will normally be refused unless 10 years have passed since the end of the sentence.

 If you have been given a non-custodial sentence (a fine) – Your application will normally be refused if the conviction occurred in the last three years.